raunak-choudhary/Tapship_Undergrad_Final_Project/README.md

 of making predictions of the future based on past and present data.
 The common method of Prediction is the ARIMA model, which stands for Auto Regressive Integrated Moving Average.
 [1]

-We are near to end our project soon.

 Reference:
 1. Krishna S, Midhul M S, Rahul R Pillai - An efficient agricultural marketing system for optimizing the benefits of farmers: 2019 2nd International Conference on Intelligent